amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 51 -  when we receive the update image signal we assign them to the variable which the image, its dimensions and the title to change*
+*Snippet 51 -  When we receive the `updateImage` signal we assign properties to the image source, its dimensions and title properties*

 Now you should be able to click and view all of the images in folder

 ![](D:\GitHub\Articulae\mds\images\nav_btns.PNG)

 Finally we are all done.
-This has been a long tutorial so we will go no further.
+This has been a long tutorial so we shall go no further.

-|
+All Images used downloaded from [pexels.com](https://pexels.com).
+Used by permission.
+Under CC0 [License](https://www.pexels.com/creative-commons-images/)